warpdotdev/docs/features/notifications.md

 ## What is it?

 Warp can send you customizable desktop notifications when you are away from the app and quickly re-focus when something meaningful happens in your terminal sessions.
-Notifications can be sent when a command completes after a number of seconds or when a running command needs you to enter a password to proceed.
+Notifications can be sent when a command completes after a configurable number of seconds or when a running command needs you to enter a password to proceed.
 For either of these triggers, Warp will only send you a desktop notification if you are using a different app at the time the trigger is fired.

 ## How to access it